 The current framework describes causality as follows: a given mechanism causes an output when presented with the input.
 I should point out that causality as described here is relative.
 You could just as easily reverse the role of the input and the mechanism, saying a given input, when presented with the mechanism, causes the output.
 That’s why, I presume, in the standard discussion of “cause” and “effect”, the input and mechanism are lumped together as “the cause”.
 But breaking them out let’s you focus on one (think of the many different things a given artist could make) or the other (think of the many things different artists could make from a given lump of clay).

 Note that there is a value for the mutual information between any two systems.
-So there is a value for the mutual information (MI) between systems A and B, and a different value for the MI between systems A and C, and so on.
+So there is a value for the mutual information (MI) between systems A and B, and a different value for the MI between that same system A and system C, and so on.
 There is a value for the MI between A and every other conceivable system.
 So where does that leave us?
 Not all MI values are equal.
-So for example, the MI between smoke and fire is fairly high, whereas the MI between smoke and a rabbit is lower [but not necessarily insignificant, if there is a rabbit cooking over the fire].
+For example, the MI between smoke and fire is fairly high, whereas the MI between smoke and a rabbit is lower [but not necessarily insignificant, if there is a rabbit cooking over the fire].
 But the MI between smoke and the credit card in my wallet is almost certainly negligible [but not zero!].

 Much heat (and not so much light) occurs in discussions of the relation between consciousness and computers.
 Here I simply want to establish the ontology of computation with regard to the current framework.

 Information theory has established that all computation can be reduced to some combination of four basic operations: COPY, AND, OR, and NOT.
-There are other operations, such as EXCLUSIVE OR (XOR), which means something like “x OR y, but not both”, but these are just combinations of the first four.
-Thus, “a XOR b” is the same as “(a OR b) AND NOT (a AND b)”.
+There are other operations, such as EXCLUSIVE OR (XOR), which means something like “x OR y, but not both”, but operations such as XOR are just combinations of the first four.

 So what is the significance of computation in the current framework?
-Computation is sometimes referred to as information processing.
-So what does that mean?
-It means that computation processes mutual information.
+Computation processes mutual information.
 Assume x is a physical system that has some mutual information with respect to y.
 After the operation x COPY, the output of that operation, say z, now has (approx.) the same mutual information with respect to y.
 In fact, we can define COPY as any operation for which the output retains the same mutual information as the input.
 Likewise, the NOT operation produces output that has an inverse correlation with respect to the mutual information of the input.
 The AND and OR operations similarly produce outputs with mutual information relative to the inputs, but the mutual information of separate inputs is combined into the output.